The stock market is breaking records. Time for a gut check

 Besides companies delivering bigger profits or stock prices falling, another way for the stock market to look less expensive is if interest rates ease.

-The widespread expectation is that the Fed will cut its main interest rate to support the slowing job market and deliver more reductions through next year.
-But the Fed has also warned it may hold off on cuts if inflation accelerates beyond its still-high level.
-That’s because lower interest rates can make inflation worse, and Wednesday’s focus will be on whether the Fed gives any hints about the likelihood of more cuts in coming months.
+The widespread expectation is that the Fed will cut its main interest rate.
+Investors will focus will be on whether the Fed gives any hints about the likelihood of more cuts in coming months.

-Several of Wall Street’s most influential stocks will also be reporting their latest earnings results this week, including Microsoft and Apple.
-And Trump will be meeting with China’s leader, Xi Jinping on Thursday.
-The market has already run up on hopes that the two will ease rising trade tensions at some point.
+Several of Wall Street’s most influential companies will report earnings this week, including Microsoft and Apple.
+And President Donald Trump will be meeting with China’s leader, Xi Jinping on Thursday.

 If there’s a bubble, I should sell everything, right?